HongqingCao/vue-win10-admin/README_EN.md

 2019-09-26 Create project
 Note: currently the core code has not been uploaded, Fork first, update is expected to be completed on 2019-09-27, then Clone or download, run locally

+## contribute

+Interested students can cut a branch (named after your github account) and start a pull request

 ## Core realization principle

 - ** get or upload WeChat avatar **